home-assistant/developers.home-assistant/docs/add-ons/presentation.md

 As for Home Assistant's implementation, you can activate your own custom AppArmor profile by putting a `apparmor.txt` file into your add-on folder.
 Adding your own `apparmor.txt` will load that file as the primary AppArmor profile instead of the default implementation.
 On top of knowing your add-on will run in a constrained and effective manner, writing your own custom `apparmor.txt` file will earn your add-on a security point after your add-on is installed, thus improving your user's confidence and perception of your add-on.

-An apparmor.txt goes in the same folder as your config.json file.
+An `apparmor.txt` goes in the same folder as your `config.json` file.
 Below is an example `apparmor.txt`.
-Replace `ADDON_SLUG` with the slug defined in your config.
+Replace `ADDON_SLUG` with the slug defined in your add-on configuration.

 apparmor.txt
 ```txt